flatironinstitute/nemos/CONTRIBUTING.md

 > [!NOTE]
 > If some files were reformatted after running `black`, make sure to commit those changes and push them to your feature branch as well.

-Now you are ready to make a Pull Request.
+Now you are ready to make a Pull Request (PR).
 You can open a pull request by clicking on the big `Compare & pull request` button that appears at the top of the `nemos` repo after pushing to your branch (see [here](https://intersect-training.org/collaborative-git/03-pr/index.html) for a tutorial).

 Your pull request should include the following: